“Behold, the virgin shall conceive and bear a Son and shall call His name Immanuel…” (Isaiah 7:14)

-And in just a few words, so begins the story of eternity’s unique and most important birth, the birth of Jesus Christ, Son of God, Messiah, Savior!
+And in just a few words, so begins the story of eternity’s most unique and most important birth — the birth of Jesus Christ, Son of God, Messiah, Savior.

-The process began as the Holy Spirit hovered over her, the same way He hovered over nothingness during creation, and the Savior was conceived -- 100 percent God, 100 percent man.
-Growing inside her as a holy embryo, His formation and birth was “normal”.
+The process began as the Holy Spirit fertilized her egg and the Savior was conceived…100 percent God, 100 percent man.
+Growing inside her as a holy embryo, His formation and birth was “normal.”
 And in that stable, Mary cradled God, the man, in her arms.